Multi two diamonds

 The strong options are also important as they may be used "garage” hand types that are otherwise awkward within your general system.
 Some English pairs include 2NT with 5-card major or 6-card minor.
 This avoids need for puppet Stayman, greatly streamlining assessment of slam prospects over a simplified 2NT opening.

-While technically a "brown sticker" convention because Multi has known "anchor suit", its popularity, and availability of published defenses, have persuaded the World Bridge Federation to allow its use even in lower rankings tournaments.
+While technically a "brown sticker" convention because Multi has no known "anchor suit", its popularity, and availability of published defenses, have persuaded the World Bridge Federation to allow its use even in lower rankings tournaments.
 It is described in the WBF Convention Booklet.
 It is permitted by the English Bridge Union at competition Level 4.